Contingencyplana/storybook_archipelago/acronyms.md

 ## C

+**CI** – Continuous Integration.
+Automated process that runs tests, guards, and build steps on code changes (push/tag) to ensure code quality and release integrity.

 **CMD** – Camouflage Mode Drift.
 A state where player tone perception no longer matches logical state, triggering escalation via `camouflage.py`.

 **CGL** – Camouflage Glitch Layer.
 A recursive test layer where visual or narrative glitches are reinterpreted as poetic signals.